The impact of abstract and object tags on image privacy classification: Tag concreteness

 To separate tags into concrete and abstract sets, we apply a threshold $4.75$.
-The threshold was chosen to include the maximal number of objects and the least of other types of tags in the concrete set. \footnote{While this separation relies on human labels and has some misalignments for tags with concreteness ranking close to 4.75 (e.g. tag 'football' is considered abstract, while 'soccer' is concrete), we observed only a few of such cases and consider them negligible due to the overall large number of tags.}.
+The threshold was chosen to include the maximum number of objects and the fewest other types of tags in the concrete set\footnote{While this separation relies on human labels and has some misalignments for tags with concreteness ranking close to 4.75 (e.g. tag 'football' is considered abstract, while 'soccer' is concrete), we observed only a few of such cases and consider them negligible due to the overall large tag number.}.
 Thus, we define the abstract $A=\{t_j \in T | c(t_j) < 4.75\}$ and concrete $B=\{t_j \in T | c(t_j) \geq 4.75\}$ concept sets.
 For completeness, in the subsequent experiments, we also include the combined set $T = A \cup B$, which includes both abstract and concrete tags.